About My Project

 Welcome to Recovering from COVID through rebuilding more equitable public transit service.

-There are a lot of great conversations going on about what more equitable public transit means: progressive funding sources and the distribution of those resources as service that serves all trips (more off-peak and weekend service), and addresses historical inequities (more service for communities of color).
+There are a lot of great conversations going on about what more equitable public transit means: progressive funding sources and the distribution of those resources as frequent service that serves all trips (more off-peak and weekend service), and addresses historical inequities (more service for communities of color).
 This means that transit service will need to change from how it was distributed (in time and space) before the pandemic.

 Some of the things I am currently thinking about: